-Key audit matter How our audit addressed the key audit matter Impairment of finance lease receivables in accordance with IFRS 9 The Company recognised an allowance for expected credit losses of TL 394,453 thousand for gross finance lease receivables of TL 6,057,627 thousand, which represents a significant portion of the Company's total assets in its financial statements as at 31 December 2020.
-Explanations and notes related to the provision for impairment of finance lease receivables are presented in Notes 2 and 8 in the financial statements.
-Within our audit procedures, we assessed policies and procedures established by the Company with respect to classification of finance lease receivables and estimation of impairment considering also the impacts of COVID-19.
-We have tested the design and operating effectiveness of controls implemented by the Company in line with its governance, policies and procedures.
+Key audit matter

+Impairment of finance lease receivables in accordance with IFRS 9

+The Company recognised an allowance for expected credit losses of TL 317,272 thousand for gross finance lease receivables of TL 9,432,758 thousand, which represents a significant portion of the Company's total assets in its financial statements as at 31 December 2021.
+Explanations and notes related to the provision for impairment of finance lease receivables are presented in Notes 2 and 7 in the financial statements.